Charles BAUDELAIRE returns to his work on Francisco de GOYA.

 Unpublished letter to the Pléiade correspondence.

-Remarkable letter from Baudelaire welcoming a publication project on Francisco de Goya.
-The poet refers his correspondent to the reference study published by Théophile Gautier in 1842 and to the catalog of Eugène Piot, while denigrating his own work on the Spanish master published in 1857.
+A remarkable letter from Baudelaire expressing his delight at a planned publication on Francisco de Goya.
+The poet refers his correspondent to the seminal study published by Théophile Gautier in 1842 and to Eugène Piot's catalogue, while simultaneously disparaging his own work on the Spanish master published in 1857.

 ____________________________________________________________

-“Dear Sir, I thank you for your excellent intention – But what I wrote about Goya is detestable and if I reprint it, it will be very reworked.
-Your friend M. de Labrador can make an excellent Header with the little book on Goya , which you kindly gave me, - with the remarkable article by Gautier printed in the Cabinet de l'amateur directed by M. Piot, – and finally with the notes of Mr. Piot, relating to the political and satirical meaning of several of the Caprices (same collection).
-I know that Mr. Piot will publish new notes.
-Yes, speculation is good; but reproductions must be made according to good proofs, and it should be possible to guarantee that they will not fade.
-All yours.
-Baudelaire. »
+“Dear Sir, I thank you for your excellent intention—but what I wrote on Goya is dreadful, and if I reprint it, it will be heavily revised.
+Your friend, Mr. de Labrador, can make an excellent heading for the little book on Goya that you were kind enough to give me—with Gautier’s remarkable article printed in the Cabinet de l’amateur edited by Mr. Piot—and finally with Mr. Piot’s notes on the political and satirical meaning of several of the Caprichos (from the same collection).
+I know that Mr. Piot is going to publish new notes.
+Yes, speculation is good; but the reproductions must be made from good proofs, and it would be necessary to guarantee that they will not fade.
+Yours sincerely, Ch.
+Baudelaire.”

 ____________________________________________________________

-.
-In 1842, Théophile Gautier published "Francisco Goya y Lucientes" in the magazine Le Cabinet de l'amateur et de l'antiquaire , as a preamble to the first catalog raisonné of the engraved work of the Spanish master produced by his friend Eugène Piot ( with whom he had traveled through Spain in 1840).
-Gautier's study and Piot's catalog were landmarks and marked a decisive point of reference for the knowledge of Goya in France.
-Baudelaire refers to Gautier's article with praise and mentions it in the introduction to his own text on Goya, Some foreign caricaturists , published in 1857 in the magazine Le Present (article reprinted posthumously, in 1868, in the collection of his art criticism texts, Aesthetic Curiosities).
+In 1842, Théophile Gautier published "Francisco Goya y Lucientes" in the journal Le Cabinet de l'amateur et de l'antiquaire , as a preface to the first catalogue raisonné of the Spanish master's engraved work, compiled by his friend Eugène Piot (with whom he had traveled through Spain in 1840).
+Gautier's study and Piot's catalogue were groundbreaking and established a crucial point of reference for the understanding of Goya in France.
+Baudelaire refers to Gautier's article with praise and even mentions it in the introduction to his own text on Goya, Quelques caricaturistes étrangers , published in 1857 in the journal Le Présent (an article reprinted posthumously in 1868 in his collection of art criticism, Curiosités esthétiques).

-.
-Charles Yriarte, director of Le Monde Illustré , published a work of art history in 1867, entirely devoted to Goya.
-Ambitious work on two counts: on the one hand, because of the extreme rigor with which the study is carried out, on the other hand, because of the objective pursued by the author wishing to modify the perception of his contemporaries on the Aragonese artist, through “a definitive study which establishes the place he must occupy in the history of art”.
-Yriarte focused primarily on the painted work of Goya, much less known than his etchings, and included in his study “forty-five absolutely unpublished plates from his most famous and important works.”
+Charles Yriarte, director of Le Monde illustré , published a work of art history in 1867 entirely devoted to Goya.
+This ambitious work was significant for two reasons: firstly, due to the extreme rigor with which the study was conducted, and secondly, because of the author's objective of changing his contemporaries' perception of the Aragonese artist through "a definitive study that establishes the place he should occupy in the history of art."
+Yriarte focused primarily on Goya's painted works, which were far less well-known than his etchings, and included in his study "forty-five completely unpublished plates from his most famous and important works."

-Yriarte also paid tribute to Baudelaire two weeks after his death in 1867, through a publication highlighting not only his poetic genius but also his talents as a prose writer and translator.
+Yriarte also paid a strong tribute to Baudelaire two weeks after his death in 1867, through a publication highlighting not only his poetic genius but also his talents as a prose writer and translator.

-.
-The collection of 80 engraved plates entitled Les Caprices (Los Caprichos) was published for the first time in 1799 by Goya.
-Fascinatingly rich, the work presents a thorough indictment against human defects, superstition, stupidity, corruption, prostitution, false manners, lies and the blindness of power.
+The collection of 80 engraved plates entitled The Caprices (Los Caprichos) was first published in 1799 by Goya.
+Fascinatingly rich, the work presents a full-fledged indictment of human failings, superstition, stupidity, corruption, prostitution, false manners, lies, and the blindness of power.

 Contact form